 Vasily Yeroshenko – blind Lomonosov of the XX century

 Vasily Yeroshenko’s name is almost unknown in modern Russia.
-Being blind, he traveled half the world, learned at least 20 languages (including Japanese, Chinese, Chukchi and Turkmen) and wrote poems, fairy tales, stories and even plays.
+Despite the fact he was blind, the man traveled half the world.
+Moreover, he learned at least 20 languages (including Japanese, Chinese, Chukchi and Turkmen) and wrote poems, fairy tales, stories and even plays.
 His collected works includes several heavy volumes.
-And some of his works have not yet been transferred from the same Japanese into Russian.
+And some of his works have not yet been translated from the same Japanese into Russian.
 In the Land of the Rising Sun his name is familiar to almost any student.

 After high school, Yeroshenko earned his living playing the violin in Moscow restaurants in the orchestra of blind musicians.
 One day he met English teacher Anna Sharapova.
 He studied English and Esperanto.